ciur/papermerge/docs/source/design.rst

 .. note::

     There are at least two distinct methods of passing documents from backend to the workers.
-First method, which is very simple, but it wrong: backend will just transfer entire document byte by byte to the worker.
+First method, which is very simple, but wrong: backend will just transfer entire document byte by byte to the worker.
 Without diving deep into technical details, this method, for backend means to load entire document in memory which is not a scalable approach.